pocesar/grunt-typescript-project/README.md

 This hasn't been tested with `compilerOptions.watch` setting.

+Using `grunt typescript_project --verbose` will pass `--listFiles` to tsc internally

+Also having `noEmitOnError` anywhere on your settings will make the grunt task itself fail (otherwise it will continue)

 ### tsconfig.json

 You can specify existing `tsconfig.json` files to `options.tsconfig`, that is the only option inside `options` object that doesn't